Solomonmuli/Favourite-Band/Readme.md

 ## Description
 Basic website about my favourite band.

--Introduction paragraph.
+- Introduction paragraph.
--Images of each band member.
+- Images of each band member.
--Brief biography of each band member.
+- Brief biography of each band member.
--List of their songs
+- List of their songs
--List of my favourite songs
+- List of my favourite songs

 ---
 ## Author Name

--Solomon Muli
+- Solomon Muli

 ---